Semior001/groxy/README.md

 | tls              | optional | The TLS configuration for the upstream.
 The TLS configuration consists of the following fields:                                                             |
 | serve-reflection | optional | The flag that indicates whether the upstream's responses should be included in the gRPC reflection responses.
 No-op if `--reflection` flag is not provided. |

 Rules are defined in the rules section.
-Each rule consists of the following fields:
+Either `respond` or `forward` must be defined Each rule consists of the following fields:

 | Field            | Required | Description                                                                                                                   |
 |------------------|----------|-------------------------------------------------------------------------------------------------------------------------------|